-Archive of News and Information stored under the News category.
+Archive of News and Information stored under the All category.

 As the club moves towards trying to open itself up to wider participation from the youth sector and families in general, Thursday saw the first of the new family style run sessions.
 Both parents and kids can come along together with parents going one way for coaching and juniors coached separately.
 Everyone gets to come along and enjoy triathlon... what could be better.

 The first session went well and will hopefully be the first of many.
 Just as a side note, if your child wants to do triathlon but you don’t, you can still bring them along – you never know, you might get the bug too and want to join in!

 Aberfeldy is always a firm favourite on the race calendar and this year was no different with the Dragon Slayers, Darren, Unwin and Graham all heading down.
 Barry McKelvie was also there along with Sarah and Terry.
 A few other local Inverness triathletes from G Squad were also in action including Ruth, Pete and Jen who is returning to racing after the birth of their daughter Charlotte.